 Tip: Look for an EMR partner that understands the importance of analytics in your day-to-day operations, and don’t settle for a solution that doesn’t provide the tools you need.

-It can be a daunting task to choose the right EMR/PM software solution for your urgent care—especially with so many to choose from.
+It can be a daunting task to choose the right EMR/PM software solution for your urgent care — especially with so many to choose from.
 The successful operation of your urgent care is hindered or helped by your EMR partner.
 If you’re switching from your current EMR, you know the limitations some EMRs have.
 Take your time and test each option against the features you need.
 The perfect software, including a perfect EMR, doesn’t exist.
 But there is a platform that will work best for your clinic’s situation.

 A software review committee, composed of users and staff with a variety of perspectives, can help your clinic choose the right option.
 Most importantly, don’t settle for a solution without thinking about future growth.
-Choose an agile, forward thinking partner that stays ahead of the trends and positioned to grow and change with the industry.
+Choose an agile, forward-thinking partner that stays ahead of the trends and is positioned to grow and change with the industry.
 A good business partner will not only help your urgent care run smoothly but will also be committed to the success of your entire business.